Mid Cornwall · TR15 · Cornwall Council West

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Redruth, that work is shaped by the place itself — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward miners' cottages and Victorian terraces.
+A TR15 site visit comes before a Redruth sketch, every time — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward modern infill in the town centre and post-war estates.

 Local context